edysfy/Group_website/process/sysImp.md

 <br/>

-# Deployment details (including Docker), include how you have been achieving continuous integration and deployment
+# Deployment details (including Docker), how we have been achieving continuous integration and deployment
 <a name="fifth"></a>

 We implemented a docker-compose script from early on in the development process, which ended up being crucial in maintaining code quality and compatibility - we made sure that before each push to our group repository that the website was functioning both when running node server.js and docker-compose up.
 Docker was especially important for this as it provides a repeatable environment in the form of a docker container; we can be sure that if the project is working on one machine in docker, it will work on others.
 We primarily achieved continuous integration by utilising docker in this way, but also crucial was the factoring in of all the components of the MEAN stack from a very early stage.
 After deciding on the api we would use to present the map (mapbox) and setting up a basic template website using it, we quickly added an api (this api eventually became geopost.js) in order to deal with fetching the data for the map; even though this was collecting static data at first, it meant that functionally our website was behaving as it would when we we utilising all parts of the mean stack (i.e. when we added in a mongoDB database, this api would now fetch data from the database instead of using static data).
 This allowed us to test and run our website using node server.js (and docker-compose up) after every change as previously mentioned.
 As we also made use of github, allowing us to all share and download the most up to date files, we were able to continuously implement and integrate changes throughout the development process (see [Project Management & development process](sprints.md) for more details).